Join us on a true polar expedition

 Svalbard is the Kingdom of the Polar Bear and the best place in the world for meeting this majestic animal.
 Seeing the worlds largest predator on land in it’s natural habitat is an unforgettable experience.
 In the extreme environment of the pack ice or along the shores of the archipelago we can observe this powerful animal hunting seals.

 Do you want to stand face to face with the largest seal of the Arctic?
 The Atlantic Walrus can weigh up to 1500 kg and as they are not hunted these impressive mammals look for contact with us.
 The population of walrus is growing rapidly in Svalbard and we know the best places to meet them.

 This is a trip for you who want to experience all the different sides of Svalbards beauty.
 Do you dream of hiking on the tundra or go kayaking in front of a glacier?
 Look no further as all of this is possible with us.
 We take the time to explore the flora and fauna of both the small and large.

 Trip route is determined by weather, wind, ice and wildlife – this is a true polar expedition!
 Our experienced expedition leaders guides us and gives lectures on Svalbard wildlife and history.

 “I really had a wonderful time – a trip of a life time!
 I thought you got the balance just right between things being professionally organised but at the same time laid back.
-I felt happy to be there from the moment I stepped onto Origo.
+I felt happy to be there from the moment I stepped oboard.
 Everything seemed to have been thought through, down to the last detail”Mark

 “Det var helt suveräna dagar tillsammans med er och med en perfekt guidning runt Svalbard’s fantastiska natur och djurliv.